Linux CLI: The Commands I Use Every Day

 awk '{print $1}' /var/log/nginx/access.log | sort | uniq -c | sort -rn | head -10

-This chain does: extract the first column (IP address) โ sort them โ count duplicates โ sort by count descending โ show top 10.
-When a server is being hammered and you need to quickly identify who's doing it, this is faster than opening any GUI tool.
+Extract the first column (IP), sort, count duplicates, sort by count descending, show top 10.
+When a server is being hammered and you need to identify who's responsible quickly, this probably runs faster than opening any GUI tool.

 find . -name "*.js" -exec sed -i 's/oldFunction/newFunction/g' {} +

-I'm honestly not very comfortable with sed for anything beyond simple substitutions.
-The in-place editing (-i) always makes me nervous.
-On macOS, sed -i requires an empty string argument (sed -i '' 's/...') which is different from GNU sed on Linux.
-That inconsistency has tripped me up more than once.
-For anything complex, I'll use a proper text editor or a find-and-replace tool like sd.
+Not very comfortable with sed beyond simple substitutions.
+The in-place flag (-i) always makes me nervous.
+On macOS, sed -i requires an empty string argument (sed -i '' 's/...') which differs from GNU sed on Linux.
+That inconsistency has tripped me up more than once, I think.
+For anything complex, I'll use a proper text editor or sd.

-Every bash script I write starts with the same three flags.
-I don't even think about it anymore.
+Every bash script starts with the same three flags.
+Don't even think about it anymore.

 #!/bin/bash